crosswalk-project/crosswalk-website/documentation/18-Screens.md

 ## Summary

-Satisfactorily fitting an HTML5 application into a mobile screen has been challenging in the past; the advent of new APIs and configuration options is gradually making things easier.
-Crosswalk is pioneering support for enabling features like CSS flexbox, orientation and display configuration in the manifest, viewport percentage lengths and launch screens, providing a rich runtime environment for all applications, and especially for games.
+Fitting an HTML5 application into a mobile screen has been challenging in the past; the advent of new APIs and configuration options is gradually making things easier.
+Crosswalk provides pioneering support for such features: viewport management; advanced layout with CSS flexbox and viewport percentage lengths; manifest options for orientation, display and launch screens; plus many others.
+The result is a rich runtime environment for all applications, especially games.